AhmedDebrekey/FlawedEngine/README.txt

 OpenGL on the other hand I'm not so good with, (game engine might be a bad choice of project), but I have read most of the LearnOpenGL.com and I have some books about game engines in general.

+DISCLAIMER:
+////I am not the best with github and git in general that's why my project files
+////looks so terrible.